t1rantt/ADHominem/README.md

 # Wordlists
 Mostly wordlists i didn't find.
 Fine, i did it myself.

-# Wordlistgen.sh
+# ADNomicon.sh

-Generates a wordlist with the most common ActiveDirectory username conventions from two input wordlists.
-Usually, firstnames and lastnames.
+Generates wordlists with the most common AD user formats from a list of names and surnames.

 ## Usage:
-  Wordlistgen.sh firstnames lastnames outputfile
+  Wordlistgen.sh firstnames lastnames